 Great Lakes beach program review – 2015 updated list and program changes

-Wisconsin DNR is seeking comments on specific questions related to the coastal beach listings and general comments about changes to program implementation.
-There are several questions to consider while reviewing the materials explaining the changes.
-To facilitate review, several lists have been compiled.
+Wisconsin DNR sought comments on specific questions related to the coastal beach listings and general comments about changes to program implementation.
+Please review the materials explaining the changes and consider the following questions:

 - Are there coastal beaches missing from the list?